Common Mistakes to Avoid When Moving to NYC

 Visit the Apartment Before You Move

 A two-bedroom in NYC is different from a two-bedroom in West Virginia.
-You might be expecting two bedrooms, living room, and kitchen, but in many cases a two-bedroom in NYC is a converted one bedroom.
-In NYC a bedroom must satisfy the following requirements to be considered legal:
+You might be expecting two bedrooms, a living room, and a kitchen, but in many cases, a two-bedroom in NYC is a converted one-bedroom.
+In NYC, a bedroom must satisfy the following requirements to be considered legal:

 • Be a minimum of 80 square feet